CyberFlameGO/svnpython/Doc/library/exceptions.rst

 .. exception:: KeyboardInterrupt

    Raised when the user hits the interrupt key (normally :kbd:`Control-C` or :kbd:`Delete`).
 During execution, a check for interrupts is made regularly.
-   Interrupts typed when a built-in function :func:`input` or :func:`raw_input` is waiting for input also raise this exception.
 The exception inherits from :exc:`BaseException` so as to not be accidentally caught by code that catches :exc:`Exception` and thus prevent the interpreter from exiting.

-   .. versionchanged:: 2.5
-      Changed to inherit from :exc:`BaseException`.

 .. exception:: MemoryError